freenas/freenas-docs/userguide/tasks.rst

 * **rsync over SSH:** synchronizes over an encrypted connection.
   Requires the configuration of SSH user and host public keys.

-This section summarizes the options when creating an Rsync Task.
+This section summarizes the options when creating an rsync task.
 It then provides a configuration example between two %brand% systems for each mode of rsync operation.